simonhmartin/twisst2/README.md

 The standard way to run `twisst2` is to start from polarised genotype data.
 This means you either need to know the ancestral allele at each site, or you need an appropriate outgroup(s) to allow inference of the derived allele.

-An alternative way to run it is by first inferring a tree sequence using a different tool like [tsinfer](https://tskit.dev/tsinfer/docs/stable/index.html].
-However, this requires phased and imputed genotypes, and imputation can introduce biases if model assumptions are violated.
+An alternative way to run it is by first inferring a tree sequence using a different tool like [`tsinfer`](https://tskit.dev/tsinfer/docs/stable/index.html).
+However, this requires phased and genotypes, and tests suggests that it is less accurate when sample sizes are small.

 ### Installation

-First install [`sticcs`](https://github.com/simonhmartin/sticcs)` by following the intructions there.
+First install [`sticcs`](https://github.com/simonhmartin/sticcs) by following the intructions there.

-If you would like to analyse tree sequence objects from tools like [`msprime`](https://tskit.dev/msprime/docs/stable/intro.html) and [tsinfer](https://tskit.dev/tsinfer/docs/stable/index.html), you will also need to install [`tskit`](https://tskit.dev/tskit/docs/stable/introduction.html) yourself..
+If you would like to analyse tree sequence objects from tools like [`msprime`](https://tskit.dev/msprime/docs/stable/intro.html) and [tsinfer](https://tskit.dev/tsinfer/docs/stable/index.html), you will also need to install [`tskit`](https://tskit.dev/tskit/docs/stable/introduction.html) yourself.
+To install `twisst2`:

 ```bash
 git clone https://github.com/simonhmartin/twisst2.git